This post was originally published in April 2021. It has been edited for content and clarity.

 He’s tried to make me go to rehab, but I won’t go, go, go

 Amy Jade Winehouse, born in north London, knew early on she wanted to perform.
-She began attending Susi Earnshaw Theatre School at the age of nine, and founded a short-lived rap group there called Sweet ‘n’ Sour.
+At the age of nine, she began attending Susi Earnshaw Theatre School and founded a short-lived rap group there called Sweet ‘n’ Sour.
 She bought a guitar at age fourteen and started writing songs shortly thereafter.
 Winehouse recorded her first album, Frank, in 2003 at the age of just twenty, and though it was a critical success, it made little impact beyond her native England.
 Back to Black, however, made her an international superstar.
-Her sultry, distinctive contralto voice, the 60s girl group inspired harmonies and the first-rate production by Mark Ronson – not to mention her shockingly intimate, confessional lyrics – made Back to Black one of the best albums of the decade.
-But stardom came with a price: Winehouse’s heavy drinking, drug use and eating disorders ramped up, and her live performances were often disastrous.
+Her sultry, distinctive contralto voice, the ’60s girl group-inspired harmonies, and the first-rate production by Mark Ronson – not to mention her shockingly intimate, confessional lyrics – made Back to Black one of the best albums of the decade.
+But stardom came with a price: Winehouse’s heavy drinking, drug use, and eating disorders only worsened as her fame grew and her live performances were often disastrous.
 A promised third album was delayed.
-Legal problems ensued – she was arrested numerous times for drug offenses and assaults.
+Legal problems ensued; she was arrested numerous times for drug offenses and assaults.
 Multiple stints in rehab proved unsuccessful.
 On July 23rd, 2011, Winehouse’s bodyguard found her lying in her bed, unresponsive; the Metropolitan Police and two ambulances arrived but were too late, and Winehouse was pronounced dead at the scene.
-Her death was officially declared “misadventure”, but a second inquest in January 2013 reclassified her death as accidental alcohol poisoning (her blood alcohol level had been .416%).
+Her death was officially declared a “misadventure”, but a second inquest in January 2013 reclassified her death as accidental alcohol poisoning (her blood alcohol level had been .416%).

 - Anton Yelchin (March 11, 1989 – June 19, 2016)

-In doing research for this piece, one of the things that struck me was how devastatingly young these people were.
-The other thing that struck me was just how profoundly sad so many of them were.
-The tragedy of so many of these deaths was how inevitable – but preventable – they were.
-My heart aches for the parents who lost their children, the people who lost their partner, the children who never knew their fathers, and the people who live with so much pain that they will go to such lengths to alleviate it.
+In doing research for this piece, two things stood out to me: 1) how devastatingly young these people were and 2) how profoundly sad so many of them were.
+The tragedy of many of these deaths was how inevitable – and preventable – they were.
+My heart aches for the loved ones they left behind – those who lost their children, their partner, their parent – and for those who live with psychic pain so immense, they’ll do anything to alleviate it.
 In so many of these cases, mental illness and substance abuse went hand-in-hand.
-As someone who suffers from several mental health issues (among them, depression, anxiety and insomnia), I know first-hand how it feels to want so desperately to quiet those voices.
+As someone who suffers from several mental health issues (among them, depression, anxiety, and insomnia), I know first-hand how it feels to want so desperately to quiet those voices.

 - Shannon Hoon (Blind Melon) – died 26 days after his 28th birthday of a cocaine overdose